-HOT is partnering with Microsoft Philanthropies and Bing Maps to build a Machine Learning assisted workflow into the Tasking Manager application in order to enhance the project creation process and mapping experience.
+HOT partnered with Microsoft Philanthropies and Bing Maps to produce AI-detected open building datasets for Tanzania and Uganda and to pilot Machine Learning assisted workflows in the Tasking Manager application in order to enhance mapper experience.

-Building upon the work the HOT community started in the fall of 2018, HOT is working with Microsoft’s AI for Humanitarian Action program to address these challenges by building enhanced assisted mapping workflows with machine learning into the Tasking Manager and create an open building dataset in Uganda and Tanzania.
+Building upon previous work of the HOT community, in this project we worked with Microsoft’s AI for Humanitarian Action program to build enhanced assisted mapping workflows with machine learning into the Tasking Manager and create an open building dataset in Uganda and Tanzania.

 Photo credit: OpenAerialMap

 Recent news from Integrating Deep Learning: AI-Assisted Humanitarian Mapping (View all news)

 The future is here!
 A fresh frontend with an integrated ID editor and many new improvements await you.